ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_rent4.jpg" width="250px" height="350px"/></div>
     <div class="post-content">
         <h3 class="post-title">Rental Checkin Screen</h3>
         <p>To check back in a rented item just scan the barcode and you will be present with the screen on the left.
-When the item is checked back in you will have a reciept of the cost in the reciepts page.
+When the item is checked back in you will have a Receipt of the cost in the Receipts page.
         <br><br></p>
  </div>
 </div>